EM City Building, Planning, Neighborhood Improvement & Business Licensing now located at 3726 E. Campus Dr. Suites D & H.

 Rumor: Is the rumor true that the stretch of road at the intersection of Woodhaven Blvd and Pony Express (the turn in for Silverlake residents) is actually owned by Saratoga Springs City and that city refuses to put in a light since it doesn’t serve its own residents?

 Fact: Eagle Mountain City has been in talks with Saratoga Springs City for some time regarding the possibility of a traffic light at the intersection of Pony Express Parkway and Woodhaven Blvd.
 The intersection is split between Eagle Mountain and Saratoga Springs.
 Previously, Saratoga Springs City has indicated the need for a traffic light further to the east on Pony Express Parkway to accommodate a future infrastructure project.
 This would have disallowed a traffic light at the intersection with Woodhaven Blvd.
-Talks have recently taken place to confirm that a traffic light will eventually be placed at the intersection of Pony Express and Woodhaven.
-Eagle Mountain City does not have a timeline for completion.
+Talks have taken place to confirm that a traffic light will eventually be placed at the intersection of Pony Express and Woodhaven.
+Eagle Mountain City does not have a timeline for completion but it is included in the list of 2023 projects.

 Rumor: Is it true that there will be a road over the mountain that connects City Center to Saratoga Springs?

 Fact: Eagle Mountain City anticipates there will be an additional road that better connects some of the areas around City Center to Saratoga Springs.
-We do not have a planned route for this new road, nor a timeline for completion.
+We do not have a planned route for this new road, but it does appear on the City’s newly adopted Transportation Master Plan.
+Nor is there a timeline for completion.

 Rumor: Is Lake Mountain Road being paved?